-The subprime mortgage and financial crisis of 2007-2010 could have been called the “Era of the Chief Financial Officer (CFO)” – a pivot and increased focus, and importance of, having the best leader in charge of all things financial.
+The subprime mortgage and financial crisis of 2007-2010 could have been called the “Era of the Chief Financial Officer (CFO)” – a pivot and increased focus and importance of having the best leader in charge of all things financial.
 The investments, value, and revenue of firms that were impacted by the housing market collapse required creativity, experience, sound judgment, and above all else, strong leadership from CFO’s.

 Are you adapting?

-Fast forward to 2020 and now, 2021, with the impact of the pandemic, its impact on labor and revenue, and businesses remaining solvent, having a top-tier CFO has again come to the forefront of every company.
+Fast forward to 2020 and now, 2021, with the impact of the pandemic, its effects on labor and revenue, and businesses remaining solvent, having a top-tier CFO has again come to the forefront of every company.
 But when you couple the pandemic with a highly polarized US electorate and the recent presidential election, a collapse in the standards of the corporate entertainment media complex, a partisan social media environment, an ever-increasing blur between the professional and personal lives of employees, and an increase in the desire for more “Diversity and Inclusion” programs and leaders – these all combine to make this, the “Era of the Chief Human Resources Officer” – the CHRO.

 As we put forward in our book, “The Talent War: How Special Operations and Great Organizations Win on Talent,” to BE among the great companies, having a strategic Human Resources team led by a business-focused and savvy CHRO is a requirement.
 Knowing that what makes special operations “special” was the talent and the talent ecosystem, it was no longer acceptable to view the CHRO as a mere sub-function within the organization, no longer acceptable to pay them 1/3 of their C-Suite counterparts (on average) and instead, a time to gain a competitive advantage in your space having your CHRO spearhead the drive for acquiring and developing the absolute best talent.
 “A-players and leaders at every level” applied to HR.